-Unlike previous works that only focus on human poses without many objects present ~\cite{h36m_pami,mono_3dhp2017}, we introduce a variety of scene geometries with arrangements of 9 cuboid boxes in the scene.
-We capture the scene from 5 distinct viewpoints and two types of cameras, three of which include a depth sensor (KinectV2).
-The resulting images exhibit substantially more occlusion of subjects than existing datasets (as illustrated in Figure \ref{fig:data}).
-We capture 1 or 2 subjects for each scene geometry and have a total of 8 scene geometries (see Appendix).
+Unlike previous efforts that focus primarily on human poses without other objects present (e.g.~\citep{h36m_pami,mono_3dhp2017}), we introduced a variety of scene geometries with arrangements of 9 cuboid boxes in the scene.
+The RGB images captured from 5 distinct viewpoints exhibit substantially more occlusion of subjects than existing datasets (as illustrated in Fig \ref{fig:capture} and Fig \ref{fig:camera01234_mds}) and constrain the set of possible poses.
+We captured 1 or 2 subjects interacting with each scene and configured a total of 6 distinct scene geometries.

-To record static scene geometry, we measure physical dimension of all the objects as well as scan with a Kinect sensor.
-We utilize additional motion-capture markers attached to the corners and center face of each surface so that we can easily align geometric models of the boxes with the global coordinate system of the motion capture system.
-We also use the location of these markers when visible in the 5 capture cameras in order to estimate extrinsic camera parameters in the same global coordinate system.
-This allowed us to quickly create geometric models of the scene which are well aligned to all calibrated camera views and the motion capture data.
+To record static scene geometry, we measured physical dimension of all the objects (cuboids) as well as scanning the scene with a mobile Kinect sensor.
+We utilized additional motion-capture markers attached to the corners and center face of each object surface so that we could easily align geometric models of the cuboids with the global coordinate system of the motion capture system.
+We also use the location of these markers, when visible in the RGB capture cameras, in order to estimate extrinsic camera parameters in the same global coordinate system.
+This allows us to quickly create geometric models of the scene which are well aligned to all calibrated camera views and the motion capture data.